About Autism

 The invisible & moderate element of autism.

-In comparison to the above information, independent people of the autistic spectrum (including high functioning autism & Asperger syndrome) are highly articulate and intelligent.
-However, they do live with specific difficulties which can affect their day to day life and their coping mechanisms.
+In comparison to the above information, independent people of the autistic spectrum (including high-functioning autism & Asperger syndrome) are highly articulate and intelligent.
+However, they do live with specific difficulties which can affect their day-to-day life and their coping mechanisms.

 The Misinterpretation